How to Write a Cover Letter

 - Computer and Software Systems Cover Letter

 - Accounting Cover Letter

 Explain why you are sending a resume.

 Don't send a resume without a cover letter.
-Don't make the reader guess what you are asking for; be specific: Do you want a summer internship opportunity, or a permanent position at graduation; are you inquiring about future employment possibilities?
+Don't make the reader guess what you are asking for; be specific: Do you want a summer internship opportunity, or a permanent position after graduation; are you inquiring about future employment possibilities?